CMS Key Management Handbook

 - It aids in the determination of when the compromise could have occurred and what individuals could have been involved.

-- It is very useful in recovering from a detected key compromise to know where the key was used and what data or other keys were protected by the compromised key.
+- It is useful in recovering from a detected key compromise to know where the key was used and what data or other keys were protected by the compromised key.

-- Identifying other keys that are protected by a symmetric or private key.
-Two types of audit should be performed on key management systems:
+Three types of audit should be performed on key management systems:

 New technology developments and attacks should be taken into consideration.
 On a more frequent basis, the actions of the humans that use, operate, and maintain the system should be reviewed to verify that the humans continue to follow established security/privacy procedures.